ismrmrd/ismrmrd/doc/README.rst

 The dependencies mentioned above should be included in most linux distributions.
 On Ubuntu you can install all required dependencies with::

-  sudo apt-get install libhdf5-serial-dev h5utils cmake cmake-curses-gui libboost-dev libxerces-c-dev xsdcxx doxygen git
+  sudo apt-get install libhdf5-serial-dev h5utils cmake cmake-curses-gui libboost-dev libboost-thread-dev libboost-system-dev libxerces-c-dev xsdcxx doxygen git

 After installation of dependencies, the library can be installed with::